Post-COVID-19 Wealth Planning Guides

 How to protect your financial future from the effects of COVID-19

 At Canaccord Genuity Wealth Management, we recognise that wealthy people have increasingly complex financial circumstances and wealth planning needs.
-This is now truer than ever before, as the COVID-19 pandemic may well have affected your finances, while the government's need to recoup its spending will sooner or later lead to tax increases.
+This is now truer than ever before, as the COVID-19 pandemic may well have affected your finances, while the government's need to recoup its spending is starting to lead to tax increases.

 The pandemic has created a trail of devastation which will leave individuals and governments picking up the pieces for many years to come.
-It has had a massive impact on society at all levels across economic, financial, social, and environmental factors, and we are still in the early stages of trying to understand the shape and implications of ‘the new normal’ in 2020 and beyond.
+It has had a massive impact on society at all levels across economic, financial, social, and environmental factors, and we are still in the early stages of trying to understand the shape and implications of ‘the new normal’.

 At this stage, it makes sense to take stock, recalibrating your financial plans in line with your changed circumstances, priorities and goals to keep them fit for the future ahead.
 As wealth management specialists, we have the expertise to lead you safely through this trying time.